esa/cascade/doc/index.rst

 Cascade
 ===================================
-   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, which can create even more debris and potentially render certain orbits unusable.
+   As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases.
+This can create even more debris and potentially render certain orbits unusable.

 Cascade is a Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.

 Notable features include: